Honors Program

 HO 2304.
 Public Space: Monuments and Memory.
 3 Semester Hours.

-This course examines history made physical.
-People across the world and time have marked significant events with public displays.
-Monuments serve as both divisive focal points for political debates as well as vivid connections to history.
-Students explore why we commemorate certain events while ignoring others as well as the political debates surrounding monuments from other eras.
-Students take multiple tours.
+This course examines the public commemoration of history.
+People across the world have marked significant events with public displays.
+Such monuments serve as both divisive focal points for political debates and as vivid connections to history.
+Focusing on a particular historical period or theme, the course will provide students the opportunity to learn about that topic or theme and explore how the historical events they study have been memorialized.
+Students will also examine why we commemorate certain events while ignoring others.
+The class will include tours, field trips, and hands-on experiences.
 Research and writing are required.
 This course fulfills the core requirement for History.
-(AAC&U Intercultural Knowledge and Competence Value rubric).

 HO 2305.
 Honors Special Topics.
 3 Semester Hours.